-There are many important things to consider as you set your wedding date.
-This guide on how to choose your wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with selecting your wedding date.
+There are many important things to consider as you set a wedding date.
+This guide on how to choose a wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with choosing your wedding date.

 After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad at the classic “so, when are you having kids?” question after you get married!

-Below is a list of questions to ask yourselves as you start narrowing your options and and help answer your question of how to choose your wedding date.
+Below is a list of 7 questions to ask yourselves as you start narrowing your options and and help answer the big question of how to choose a wedding date.

 1. How long do you want your engagement to be?

 There are some people that will be engaged for years (and that’s ok too).
-This is totally up to you.
+The length of your engagement is totally up to you.

 2. Is there a specific season that you would like to get married in?

 If you’re stuck with how to choose a wedding date, maybe start broad – like a season.
 Have you always envisioned a winter wedding in the snow or a spring wedding with bright florals?
 Go with your gut on this one, you know what you want.

 Keep in mind with the typical “wedding season” (which is July to September) usually comes more expensive prices all around.

 If you’d like to do any part of your wedding outdoors, take in account the normal weather for your area.